zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-one.md

   message
   |> cast(fields, [:email, :subject, :body])
   |> validate_required([:email, :subject, :body])
+  # Added this line here
   |> validate_format(:email, ~r/(.*?)\@\w+\.\w+/)
 end
 ```

 Running all the tests again results in success.
-Now, the changes can be committed to version control, and we can celebrate the conclusion of the first step of adding a contact form to a Phoenix application. 🎉
+Now the changes can be committed to version control, and we can celebrate the conclusion of the first step of adding a contact form to a Phoenix application. 🎉

 ## The Final Product